robolectric/robolectric/README.md

 configuration, you won't be able to make larger changes or contribute to the Robolectric project itself.
 This is a good place to get started even if you want to do more complicated work later.

-##

-### In IntelliJ
+### In IntelliJ:
 * Download robolectric-all.jar and add it as a test library dependency (like junit.jar).

-IntelliJ currently has a [bug](http://youtrack.jetbrains.net/issue/IDEA-60449) which causes JUnit tests within Android projects to run very slowly.
+IntelliJ currently has a [bug](http://youtrack.jetbrains.net/issue/IDEA-60449) (please vote for it!) which causes JUnit tests within Android projects to run very slowly.
 To get around this, we place our production and test code into a non-Android module, which allows the tests to build and run at maximum speed, and declare a dependency to this code from the main Android module, so we can build the final apk.

 _more details to come..._

-### In Eclipse
+### In Eclipse:

 * Create a test project alongside your app's project.
 For example, if your app is named MyApp, create a MyAppRobolectricTest project, and create a test source tree there.